JulianGarneau/Hybrid_Assembly_Short_and_Pacbio_Long_Reads/README.md

 ### STEP 1.
-CONVERTING THE PACBIO FILE FORMAT TO FASTQ FILES NEEDED BY UNICYCLER
+CONVERTING THE PACBIO FILE FORMAT (here .bam) TO FASTQ FILES NEEDED BY UNICYCLER

-If we don't have the fastq file for the Pacbio long reads,you will have to convert the specific PacBio "subreads.bam" files before you can use them here with the Unicycler assembler
+If we don't have the fastq.gz file for the Pacbio long reads,you will have to convert the specific PacBio "subreads.bam" files before you can use them here with the Unicycler assembler

 To convert Pacbio BAM files to fastq that we will need, we have to install the PacBio tool named bam2fastx (available with conda)